Resilient Distributed Vector Consensus Using Centerpoints: Introduction

 \section{Introduction}

-Resilient consensus in a network of agents, some of which might be adversarial or faulty, has several applications in multirobot networks, distributed computing, estimation, learning and optimization (for instance, see \cite{tseng2013iterative,park2017fault,li2018resilient,abbas2017improving,sundaram2015consensus,su2016multi}).
-The main goal of resilient consensus is to ensure that all normal agents in a network agree on a common state despite the presence of some adversarial agents, which aim to prevent normal nodes from consensus and whose identities are unknown to normal agents.
+Resilient consensus in a network of agents, some of which might be adversarial or faulty, has several applications in multirobot networks, distributed computing, estimation, learning and optimization (for instance, see \cite{abbas2017improving,li2018resilient,park2017fault,sundaram2015consensus,su2016multi,tseng2013iterative}).
+The main goal of resilient consensus is to ensure that all normal agents in a network agree on a common state despite the presence of some adversarial agents, whose identities are unknown to normal agents.
 Resilient consensus is achieved if appropriate state update laws are designed for normal agents and the underlying network topology satisfies certain connectivity and robustness conditions.
-For instance, when agents' states are scalars, \cite{leblanc2013resilient} presents a resilient distributed algorithm that guarantees convergence of normal nodes to a common state $\bar{x}\in\left[x_{\min}(0)\; x_{\max}(0)\right]$ where $x_{\min}(0)$ and $x_{\max}(0)$ are the minimum and maximum of the initial values of normal nodes respectively.
+For instance, when agents' states are scalars, \cite{leblanc2013resilient} presents a resilient distributed algorithm that guarantees convergence of normal agents to a common state $\bar{x}\in\left[x_{\min}\; x_{\max}\right]$, where $x_{\min}$ and $x_{\max}$ are the minimum and maximum of the initial values of normal agents, respectively.
 If agents' states are vectors or points in $\mathbb{R}^d$, $d\ge 2$, then the resilient consensus objective is to ensure that normal agents converge at some point in the convex hull of their initial states.
+One such application is the resilient multirobot rendezvous problem, where the goal is to gather mobile robots dispersed in a region at a common point in a distributed manner \cite{park2017fault,mendes2015multidimensional}.
+The robots must move within their original convex region to ensure that they do not drift to an unsafe region.
 A simple approach could be to run $d$ instances of scalar resilient consensus, one for each dimension.
-However, as a result of this approach, normal agents might converge at a point outside of the convex hull of their initial states, as discussed in \cite{Vaidya:2013:BVC:2484239.2484256}.
+However, as a result of this approach, normal agents might converge at a point outside the convex hull of their initial states, as discussed in \cite{Vaidya:2013:BVC:2484239.2484256}.
 We also illustrate such a situation in Figure \ref{fig:rescon}.
-Thus, we cannot rely on resilient scalar consensus algorithms to achieve resilient vector consensus.
-Various solutions have been proposed to achieve resilient vector consensus, which has been an active research topic, for instance see \cite{park2017fault,Vaidya:2013:BVC:2484239.2484256,vaidya2014iterative,mendes2013multidimensional,su2016fault}.
+As a result, we cannot rely on resilient scalar consensus algorithms to achieve resilient vector consensus.